 Grocers' Hall, London.
 Wed 22 Apr 2015

 police officer talks to an Axe Drax protester dressed as a Green Man

 London Biomassive held an 'Axe Drax not forests' protest outside

-The group were on the pavement outside the entrance to the Grocers' Hall
+The group were on the pavement outside the entrance to the Grocers'

-no road works actually taking place, half of the
+Although there were no road works actually taking place, half of the

 street had been coned out of use in anticipation of them, making it hard

 for the protest to take place without impeding passage along the

-Some of the protesters suggested that police might temporarily move the cones
+Some of the protesters suggested that police might temporarily move the

-protest around the corner or anywhere else out of the
+suggested people protest around the corner or anywhere else out of the

 way.
 After the meeting inside had started, the protesters agreed to move

 into the coned off area on the other side of the street to continue

 Property Awards at Mayfair Hotel